Brownfield: (brounˌfēld) A property where redevelopment or reuse is complicated because of actual or perceived environmental contamination.

 News & Updates

-Come to the next ETC Community meeting May 23rd to learn more about the previous planning in East Trenton.
+Come to the next ETC Community meeting July 27th to learn more about our Existing Condition Neighborhood Analysis for East Trenton and how it relates to brownfields.

 Sign Up for Updates